 Gateway Housing Service Project is a faith-based ministry, open to all people, to inspire hope and provide service through volunteer minor home repair in the St. Louis metropolitan area while fostering servant hearts in St. Louis youth and adults.

-We work with fire departments, rehabilitation facilities, and other agencies to identify and prioritize families or individuals in immediate need of ramps, grab bars, and other minor but vital home modifications.
+Since 2017, we have worked with fire departments, rehabilitation facilities, and other agencies to identify and prioritize families or individuals in immediate need of ramps, grab bars, and other minor but vital home modifications.

-The GHSP goal is to help our neighbors to have adequate and accessible housing and to live in homes without barriers.
-We make homes accessible.
 Vital home repair is provided by local youth and adults seeking to serve others through the faith-based ministry.
 GHSP provides meaningful volunteer opportunities for individuals, teams, companies, groups, and families of all ages.
 Homeowners and volunteers connect through these projects.

 GHSP partners with local agencies to identify and prioritize families or individuals in immediate need of vital home repairs, modifications, or accessibility.